csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

 ## HuggingFace Model Deployment

-In this section, we'll go through deploying a HuggingFace model on Azure Machine Learning's Managed Online Endpoints.
-We'll use a custom Dockerfile and configuration files to set up the deployment.
+Let's go through deploying a HuggingFace model on Azure Machine Learning's Managed Online Endpoints.
+For this, we'll use a custom Dockerfile and configuration files to set up the deployment.
+As a model, we'll be using [meta-llama/Llama-3.2-11B-Vision](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision) on a single `Standard_NC24ads_A100_v4` instance.

 ### Step 1: Create a custom Environment for vLLM on AzureML

-First, we create a Dockerfile to define the environment for our model:
+First, we create a `Dockerfile` to define the environment for our model.
+For this, we'll be using vllm's base container that has all the dependencies and drivers included:

 ```dockerfile
 FROM vllm/vllm-openai:latest